MadSmith17/480Project/README.md

 ## Steps to Run the Project:

-### Step 1: Clone the repository to your local machine
+### Step 1: Clone the repository

+1. Clone the repository to your local machine and open the project folder in VSCode.

 ### Step 2: Preprocess the Data (Optional)

-  1. Open the `data_preprocessing.ipynb` notebook in Jupyter Notebook, VSCode or any compatible IDE.
+1. Verify that the following files exist in the `notebooks` folder:

+* `data_preprocessing.ipynb`
+* `resources/dataset.csv`

+2. Open `data_preprocessing.ipynb`.

-  2. Run each cell to:
+3. Run all cells to:
-     * Clean the raw dataset (`resources/dataset.csv`).
+     * Clean the raw dataset (`resources/dataset.csv`) and save outputs:
-     * Generate:
+         * `cleaned_dataset.csv`: Preprocessed dataset with outliers removeed and features cleaned
-         * `features_dataset.csv`: Extracted features for training the neural network.
-Saved in the `notebooks` directory.
+         * `features_dataset.csv`: Dataset containing extracted features for training.
-         * `metadata_dataset.csv`: Metadata for future analysis, saved in the same directory.
+         * `metadata_dataset.csv`: Metadata for analysis (track name, album)

+4. Confirm the generated files are in the `notebooks` directory.

 ***Note**: This step is optional as these files already exist.*